Potted Peppers For A Winter Harvest: 5 Easy Tips

 Place the plants very close to the source of light, but not so close that they can feel the warmth.
 Under 4′ long shop lights, each fitted with 2 “daylight” LED or fluorescent tubes, plants should be within a few inches of the tubes.
 Keep the lights on for 18 hours per day if they’re the main source of light.

-Natural sunlight is stronger than most sources of artificial light.
-But artificial light is a must in long stretches of cloudy weather.
-It’s also helpful where daylength is very short for gardeners in the far north (northern hemisphere).
+Direct sunlight is stronger than most sources of artificial light, although commercial greenhouse lighting systems rival natural sunlight.
+Artificial light is a must in long stretches of cloudy weather.
+It’s also helpful where daylength is very short for gardeners in the far north (northern hemisphere) or in the far south.
 What the lights can’t provide in intensity, they can make up for in duration.
 That explains the 18 hours.

 You might have noticed my repeated emphasis on providing strong light for your potted peppers.
 In all the years I’ve grown peppers indoors and from customers’ comments, lack of adequate light is the #1 reason for failing with any sun-loving plant.